-In 2016, Trump took Texas by 9 percentage points over Hillary Clinton en route to his White House win.
+In 2016, Trump took Texas' 38 electoral votes by 9 percentage points over Hillary Clinton en route to his White House win.

 Recent polls show that historically red Texas could be a close contest and be a state in play for democrats.
-Biden and Trump are in a statistical dead-heat, according to July polls by CBS News and Quinnipiac University.
+Biden and Trump are in a statistical dead-heat, according to an October poll by Quinnipiac University.

 The polling has given the Biden campaign confidence, with the former Vice President adding 13 more members to its team in Texas in the final stretch before Election Day.
 The Biden campaign has also reserved TV ad space across the state.

 Trump campaign officials continue to dismiss the notion that Biden will be a serious contender in the Lone Star state.